Korean man prepares to meet his brother after 64 years

 "It's not a very good sign, is it?" joked his wife, who has spent 50 years hearing stories about her missing brother-in-law.

 "I never dreamt that I would be meeting him in person," she said.
 "It's one of the best gifts I've ever received in my life.
-It's overwhelming."'No regrets'
+It's overwhelming."

 Her husband struggles to find words to sum up his emotions.